Xe/site/blog/GraphicalEmoji.markdown

 - <span style="font-family: Times New Roman">⚠️</span> (the graphical
   form)

+EDIT: Apparently this difference isn't showing up on every browser engine the same way.
+Please trust me that there is a difference, one of them on my MacBook running Microsoft Edge is a text-only emoji that has no color in it.
+This is why I was so confused, scared, and on the verge of tears after being gaslit by my browser.
+God is dead because font rendering killed him.

 When I was making this component, I wanted the graphical form of it.
 The following things did not work: